skidiot/passwords/README.md

 # passwords
-Password lists I have made/collected
+Password lists I have made and/or collected
+All from various sources.
+Enjoy